Eric Maxim Choupo-Moting

 Choupo-Moting began his career with Hamburger SV, making his Bundesliga debut in August 2007.
 He spent the 2009–10 season on loan at 1.
 FC Nürnberg and in August 2011 he joined 1.
 FSV Mainz 05.
 After three seasons with Mainz he moved on to Schalke 04 in August 2014.
 He became a regular for the Gelsenkirchen club, and made over 80 appearances, before joining Premier League side Stoke City in August 2017.
 Struggling for minutes in the EFL Championship with Stoke, he decided to move to Ligue 1 club Paris Saint-Germain on a two-year deal in August 2018.
 After his contract with Paris Saint-Germain expired, Choupo-Moting returned to the Bundesliga and joined Bayern Munich in October 2020 on a free transfer.
+After he was let go as a free agent by Bayern at the end of the 2023–24 season, he joined the New York Red Bulls on a free transfer in December 2024.

 Club career

 Early career

 Choupo-Moting was born in Hamburg to a German mother and a Cameroonian father and began playing football at an early age.
 He played in the youth teams at Teutonia 05, Altona 93 and FC St. Pauli before joining Hamburger SV in 2004.
 He played semi-professional football with Hamburger SV II in the Regionalliga Nord before breaking into the first team in August 2007.